LAW 6504 - Property Law Practice

 Students will be marked in accordance with the marking rubric.

-Students MUST apply for an extension prior to the deadline to the program manager (GDLP).
+Students MUST apply for an extension prior to the deadline to the GDLP Coordinator.

 Extensions on medical and compassionate grounds will be in accordance with University policy.

-NOTE: in this course, students are assessed against the national competency standards and professional workplace standards; namely
+NOTE: in this course, students are assessed against a professional workplace standard; namely

 Grades for your performance in this course will be awarded in accordance with the following scheme: